-Residents - Sometimes the number of residents in your home varies depending on the time of year.
+Number of Residents - Sometimes the number of residents in your home varies depending on the time of year.
 Just enter an average number of people that are typically in your house.
-This is used to compare your water usage with others.

 Because you are installing a Flume 2, be sure to select "Flume 2" when asked which device type you are installing.

 Next, you need to scan the bar code that is located on the bottom of the Flume Bridge.
 The Bridge is the smaller of the devices.
 When you click the "Scan QR Code" button, you may be asked if Flume can access the camera on your phone.
 Please click "OK" to allow this

 To scan the barcode, just point your camera at the QR Code.
 If you can't get the barcode to scan, you can enter the code manually by clicking "Enter the code here".